WebWallen/WebWallen/README.md

 ### Daniel "Dogfather" Wallen here. 👋

-I'm an Internet Architect from Kingsport, TN.
+I'm an Internet Architect who lives in Kingsport, TN.

 Currently seeking a remote role with a tech company (preferably a start-up!).